ayoubelmhamdi/typst-phd-AI-Medical/main.typ

 Overall, the quality of the data used to train the model has a significant impact on the project's success.

-===== Raw CT Data Files
+=== Raw CT Data Files

 CT data comes in two files: a *.mhd* file of metadata header information and a *.raw* file of raw bytes.
 Each file name begins with the series `UID`.
 The `CT` class loads these files, processes the information to produce a 3D array, and transforms the patient coordinate system to the index, row, and column coordinates of each voxel in the array.
 Annotation data from LUNA with nodule coordinates and malignancy flags are also loaded, which are used to crop a small 3D slice of the CT data.
-The CT data, nodule status flag, series UID, and index of the sample are included in a sample tuple.
+The CT data, nodule status flag, series UID,

-==== Parsing LUNA's Annotation Data
+=== Parsing LUNA's Annotation Data

 The `candidates.csv` file contains information about all lumps that look like nodules, whether they are malignant, benign, or something else.
 We'll use this to build a list of candidates that can be split into training and validation datasets.
 The annotations.csv file contains information about some of the candidates that have been flagged as nodules, including the diameter.
 This information is useful for ensuring a representative range of nodule sizes in the training and validation data.

-==== Training and validation sets
+=== Training and validation sets

 For supervised learning tasks like classification, we need to split our data into training and validation sets.
 We want to ensure that both sets represent the real-world input data that we expect to see and handle normally.
 If either set is significantly different from our actual use cases, it's highly likely that our model will behave differently than we expect.
 This split helps us evaluate and improve the model's performance before we deploy it on production data.

-In this context, we'll split our nodules' dataset by size and take every Nth one for our validation set.
-However, the location information provided in annotations.csv may not precisely line up with the coordinates in candidates.csv.
-So, we need to match them using the coordinates' respective measurements.

-==== Loading individual CT scans
+=== Loading individual CT scans

-We will take our CT data from a pile of bits on disk and turn it into a Python object from which we can extract 3D nodule density data.
-Our nodule annotation information acts like a map to the relevant parts of our raw data.
-Before we can follow that map to our data of interest, we need to get the data into an addressable form.

 We need to understand how to load and understand CT scan data, which is usually stored in a DICOM file format.
 The MetaIO format is suggested for easier use, and the Python SimpleITK library can be used to convert it to a NumPy array.
 Each CT scan is uniquely identified by a series instance UID.
 The Hounsfield Unit (HU) scale is used to measure CT scan voxel density, with air at -1000 HU, water at 0 HU, and bone at least 1000 HU.

-It's important to clean the data by removing outlier values to prevent difficulties in modeling.

 === Data Ranges and Model Inputs

-\[...\] We add channels of information to our samples.
-To prevent overshadowing of the new channels by raw HU values, we must be aware that our data ranges from $-1,000$ to $+1,000$.
+Starting with adding channels of information to our samples.
+To prevent the overshadowing of the new channels by raw HU values, we must be aware that our data ranges from -1,000 to +1,000.
 We won't add more channels of data for the classification step, so our data handling will remain the same.

-\[modified\]
-For deep learning models, fixed-size inputs are necessary due to a fixed number of input neurons.
-Therefore, we need to produce a fixed-size array containing the candidate in order to use it as input to our classifier.
+Fixed-size inputs are necessary due to a fixed number of input neurons.
 We want to train our model using a crop of the CT scan that accurately centers the candidate, making identification easier for the model by decreasing the variation in expected inputs.

 === The Patient Coordinate System